holepunchto/protomux-rpc/README.md

 1.  `uint` The ID of the request
 2.  `string` The method to call
 3.  `raw` The request value

+A request ID of `0` indicates an event call and must not be responded to.

 #### `response` (`1`)